Percival Stockdale

-Percival Stockdale (1736–1811) was an English poet, writer and reformer, active especially in opposing slavery.
+Percival Stockdale (26 October 1736 – 14 September 1811) was an English poet, writer and reformer, active especially in opposing slavery.

 Biography

 Born 26 October 1736 (O. S.) at Branxton, Northumberland, he was the only child of Thomas Stockdale, vicar of the parish and perpetual curate of Cornhill-on-Tweed, and his wife, Dorothy Collingwood of Murton, Northumberland.
 After spending six years at Alnwick grammar school, he went in 1751 to the grammar school at Berwick-upon-Tweed.
 He became acquainted with the Greek and Latin classics, and acquired a taste for poetry.

-In 1754 Stockdale entered the University of Aberdeen, with a bursary for the united colleges of St. Leonard and St. Salvador.
+In 1754, Stockdale entered the University of Aberdeen, with a bursary for the united colleges of St. Leonard and St. Salvador.
 The death of his father in 1755 left the family with money troubles, and he accepted the offer of a lieutenancy in the Royal Welsh Fusiliers.
 He joined Admiral John Byng 's fleet, which anchored in the Bay of Gibraltar in May 1756.
 Stockdale, with part of his regiment, was on board HMS Revenge, in the expedition sent, under the command of Byng and Temple West, to the relief of the besieged garrison of St. Philip on Menorca.
 He returned to England in October 1756, and in November 1757 he left the army with the pretext of poor health.

 Introduced to Thomas Sharp (1693–1758), archdeacon of Northumberland, Stockdale was persuaded to take holy orders.
 At Michaelmas 1759 he was ordained deacon by Richard Trevor, bishop of Durham.
 Immediately afterwards he went to London as Sharp's substitute in the curacy and lectureship of Duke's Place, near Aldgate.
 He mixed with London literati, meeting David Garrick, Samuel Johnson, Sir William Browne, Oliver Goldsmith, John Hawkesworth, and Lord Lyttelton.
 In 1767, having no church employment, he visited Italy, and resided for two years at Villafranca, where he read and wrote.
+[Possible correction: Wouldn't Villafranca be the Italian Villafranca di Verona, the Scaliger fortress alluded to by Shakespeare as "old Freetown" in Romeo and Juliet?
+(For information on Villafranca, see Richard Roe's The Shakespeare Guide to Italy.)
 He returned to London in 1769.